 At a National Level:

-Activity levels have returned to pre-pandemic levels.
-47.2% of children and young people are achieving the recommended 60 minutes of sport or physical activity a day, this means that 3.4 million are benefitting from being active.
-However, there are still over 52.8% of children and young people who are not active enough.
+Children and young people’s activity levels have been maintained and remained stable.
+47.8% of children and young people are achieving the recommended 60 minutes of sport or physical activity a day, this means that 3.5 million are benefitting from being active.
+However, there are still 52.3% of children and young people who are not active enough and inequalities remain.

 • Activity levels are lowest for those in school years 3 – 4